TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-11-09-insecure-deserialization-and-confusion-attacks-in-cpp.md

 ### 4. Bonus: Type Confusion Leading to Address Leak in rkyv `unsafe` API

-rkyv (pronounced *archive*) is a Rust zero-copy deserialization library featuring the serialization of shared pointers (`std::rc::Rc`).
+rkyv (pronounced *archive*, ar-kive) is a Rust zero-copy deserialization library featuring the serialization of shared pointers (`std::rc::Rc`).
 It is possible to achieve type confusion in rkyv, similar to the one found in Cista.

-The reason for presenting this section is twofold: to demonstrate that such type confusion attacks are not limited to C++ but are feasible in other statically-typed languages, and to demonstrate that the attack surface isn't limited to novel vulnerabilities solely in libraries.
-If a library offers the option to disable type validation, then there is the potential for downstream applications to be “misconfigured” if they accept untrusted input.
+The reason for presenting this section is twofold: to demonstrate that such type confusion attacks are not limited to C++ but are feasible in other languages, and to demonstrate that the attack surface isn't solely limited to the library.
+Just because a library offers a secure configuration does not mean research has hit a dead end.
+What if some devs obliviously disabled this secure configuration while accepting *untrusted* input?
+There is the potential for downstream applications to be “misconfigured”.^[Relevant to this discussion is: How do we define trust?
+What about attack payloads delivered locally over the filesystem?
+Food for thought.]

 It should be noted that rkyv has a secure configuration (the default safe API) to mitigate this potential vulnerability.
-The library chooses to provide the unsafe API to developers who want increased performance.
-The burden is not on the library, but rather on the library user to decide between security and performance.
+The library also provides an unsafe API, presumably for developers who want to opt for speed.
+The burden is on the library user to decide between security and performance.

+Alright, enough yapping.
+Let's demonstrate a scenario where a library user "misconfigures" rkyv.

 To call the vulnerable API, we need to use Rust's `unsafe {}` wrapper.
 In the following example, we will deserialize shared pointers to a `String` and `(u64, u64)` (pair of 64-bit unsigned integers).
 Again, we assume the deserialized result is observable by the attacker.
+The goal is to leak the `String`'s internal buffer address.

 ```rust
 struct Data {